AkshataRajeshRam/Jarvis-MedAssist/README.md

 ```

 This will start the application server, and you can interact with your voice assistant through the provided interface.

+### ⚠️ Important Notes

+The model used is Gemini 2.0 Flash Experimental because it supports real-time audio and more advanced reasoning.

+Jarvis gives general wellness suggestions, not medical advice.

+Calendar actions always require clear date/time to avoid mistakes.

+The assistant intentionally double-checks event details for safety.

+###🎓 What You Learn From This Project

+How to build an AI voice assistant with Google ADK

+Real-time audio streaming and WebSockets

+Tool calling with Python functions

+Integrating Gemini models with Google Calendar

+Structuring a multi-file AI agent project

 ## Troubleshooting